larsrh/website/topics/recursion/02-sets.md

 > “Shave all the soldiers in the barracks that do not shave themselves, and only those!”
 > Does this instruction describe a _set_?

-But before looking at the problem, our teacher recounted the definition of a “set” based on Georg Cantor's work from the 19th century (in German and [in English](https://archive.org/details/contributionstof00cant)):
+But before looking at the problem, our teacher recounted the definition of a “set” based on Georg Cantor's [work from the 19th century](https://archive.org/details/contributionstof00cant):

-> <span lang="de">Eine Menge ist eine Zusammenfassung bestimmter, wohlunterschiedener Objekte unserer Anschauung oder unseres Denkens zu einem Ganzen.
-Diese Objekte heißen Elemente der Menge.</span>
->
 > An “aggregate” (or set) is any collection into a whole of definite and separate objects of our intuition or our thought.
 > These objects are called the elements of the set.